2020 NFL Mock Draft Combine Edition: Picks 17-32

 - Trevon Diggs | CB | Alabama

-- Tre Herndon is a nice player, but he’s not the answer opposite AJ Bouye in Jacksonville.
+- AJ Bouye was just shipped to Denver.
 Trevon Diggs is the brother of Minnesota Vikings WR Stefon Diggs.
 Trevon is a fluid-hipped corner who stands at 6’2”, giving Jacksonville the size they lost when trading away Jalen Ramsey.

 - 21) Philadelphia Eagles